-4. Embassy Row

 This stretch of street is home to a number of lavish historic mansions that now serve as embassies.
 Once a year, during May, the embassies open to the public so that each country can share their food, music, art, and traditions with the community.
 For those rotating in a month other than may, Embassy Row can still be the perfect site for an afternoon walk to see some of Washinton D.C.’s humble roots.

 Things to Do in

 5. Take a Bike Tour of the Washington Monuments

 Exploring the notable monuments in D.C. can take days, if not weeks on foot.
 A bike tour of the most visited ones can cut down on time without sacrificing culture.
-For those who are not keen on riding bikes there are a variety of bus tours offered as well.
+For those who are not keen on riding bikes, there are a variety of bus tours offered as well.

-{v4}